 3. Pebble Beach Golf Links - 17-Mile Drive, Pebble Beach, CA 93953

 One of the world's most famous courses finds its way on this list.
 Pebble Beach is on many golfers bucket list as a must play, but can you blame them?
 The views alone will make your round worth it.
 For around $525 plus a caddie fee, you can play this amazing track on the Monterrey Peninsula.
-Pebble Beach tips out around 7000 yards but plays way longer.
+Pebble Beach tips out around 7000 yards but plays way longer when the wind gets blowing.
 As you have seen on TV, the swirling winds and tricky greens can give any golfer fits.
 Pebble has played host to many big tournaments including the 1972 U.S Open (Jack Nicklaus), 1982 U.S Open (Tom Watson), 1992 U.S Open (Tom Kite), 2000 U.S Open (Tiger Woods), 2010 U.S Open (Graeme McDowell), 1977 PGA Championship (Lanny Wadkins), and this years (2019) U.S Open.